PyconUK/2017.pyconuk.org/sessions/panel/python-in-education.md

 assembled audience under the guidance of a chairperson.
 Audience participation will be encouraged.

+Are you a student learning Python?
+Do you teach using Python?
+Perhaps you support teachers or create educational resources?
+You may even be a parent with a perspective on how your own children are taught programming!
+Our panel of experts would love to hear from you!

+Submit your questions via [this form](https://goo.gl/forms/iNl2p9gtSp1d8dc82).

 Think "Question Time" on BBC1 at 10:30pm on a Thursday and you have a pretty good idea of what it will be like.